cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- Website admin should able to submit a valid form to add a new product for sale.
+- Website admin should be able to submit a valid form to add a new product for sale.

 Implementation:

-- If user is not superuser, access will be denied and redirect to home page.
+- If the user is not a superuser, access will be denied and redirect to the home page.
-- If input is invaild, some message will show up.
+- If the input is invalid, some message will show up.
-- If input is valid, user will be redirect to new product's product detail page.
+- If the input is valid, the user will redirect to the new product's product detail page.
-- The link to add product will display in the sub menu of 'account' and only show up when user is a superuser.
+- The link to add product will display in the submenu of 'account' and only show up when the user is a superuser.

 <br>